Ultimate Guide to Divorce Filing in San Diego

 South County Courthouse

-Filing Your Divorce Petition in San Diego
+How to File Divorce Petition San Diego

 Once you’ve filled out your forms, file them with the clerk of the Superior Court of California, County of San Diego.
 This step involves paying a filing fee, which varies but is generally around $435.
 If you cannot afford the fee, you can request a fee waiver.
 Keep copies of all filed documents for your records.